-1. Are there any reports (NGO reports, media, testimonies, etc.) of people refused entry at the border and returned without examination of their protection needs? ☐ Yes ☐ No
+1. Are there any reports (NGO reports, media, testimonies, etc.) of people refused entry at the border and returned without examination of their protection needs? ⊠ Yes □ No

-The UK government has made several statements on the clearance outlining its position and actions, including a statement by the Home Secretary on 24 October 2016.11 Previous statements, including a joint one with former French Interior Minister Cazeneuve, focused on joint border control, but focus moved in late 2016 to the UK's involvement in plans to clear the unofficial camps in Calais.
+The UK government has made several statements on the clearance of the unofficial Calais camps outlining its position and actions, including a statement by the Home Secretary on 24 October 2016.11